karlmiko/Marianopolis1/README.md

-Karl Michel Koerich.

-karlmiko@gmail.com

-This repository contains all assignments done by me for the discipline Computer Programming at Marianopolis College, Fall 2017.
+This repository contains all assignments for the discipline of Computer Programming at Marianopolis College, Fall 2017.

-All of these assignments are written by me in Python and cover various concepts of computer science.